 Furthermore, over the next few weeks and months, we will be sharing many new working aids, tools and companion documents for the CIS Controls.

-So what’s not new in Version 6?
+new in Version 6?

 As we have often said about the CIS Critical Security Controls, “it’s not about the list.”
 You can find an excellent list of things to do on every virtual street corner of IT security.